Compare Business Insurance Quotes

 What Is Business Insurance?

-Business insurance protects you financially in case something goes wrong with your business.
-It can help cover the cost of damage to your property, employee-related issues, compensation claims and legal fees.
-It can be invaluable in the event of an unforeseen event, such as a flood, fire, or if you were to be sued by someone.
+Business insurance covers you financially from potential risks and cases where something goes wrong with your business.
+Your insurance policy can help cover the cost of employee injury or property damage, compensation costs and legal fees.
+Business insurance cover can be invaluable in the event of an unforeseen event, such as a flood or fire.

-You can get general business insurance or more specific, tailored policies for your business category.
-You can also tailor your level of cover to protect your livelihood, whether you’re a one-person-band or you have a team of employees.
+You can get general business insurance or tailored commercial insurance policies.
+The right cover insurance can protect your livelihood, whether you’re a small business or you have a large team of employees.

-• Damage to or theft of your business’ property and equipment
+• Damage to or theft of your business property, equipment and stock

 • Injury or property damage caused by your business

-• Damages costs for third parties caused by your business
+• Third-party property damages caused by your business

-• Business interruption for earnings lost due to an insured event (eg. flood)
+• Business interruption insurance for earnings lost due to an insured event (eg. flood)

-Employers’ liability is a legal requirement for any business with employees (who aren’t members of the business owner’s direct family).
-It ensures that, in the event of illness or injury, staff can be compensated via the insurance policy.
-For every day you employ people without this insurance, you can be fined £2,500.
-It doesn’t apply to working with sub-contractors, though, it’s only if you are their employer.
+Businesses need employers liability insurance as it is a legal requirement for any business with one or more employees (who aren’t immediate family members).
+Employers liability insurance ensures that, in the event of illness or injury, staff can be compensated via the business insurance policy.

-Professional indemnity and public liability aren’t a legal requirement, but they are a good business decision.
-Some clients will only work with you if you have proper insurance, especially public liability.
-Often, regulators and professional bodies will also require adequate insurance before you can become a member or licensed.
+Professional indemnity insurance and public liability insurance aren’t legal requirements.
+However, these types of business insurance policies are a good business decision.
+Some clients will only work with you if you have proper coverage, especially public liability insurance.
+Regulators and professional bodies will often require or advise that you get business insurance before you can become a member or licensed.

-• Product liability insurance: If a customer or client is injured, or their property damaged by a product you sold them, product liability insurance will protect you financially.
+• Product liability insurance: If a customer or client is injured or their property damaged by a product you sold them, product liability insurance covers you financially.
 This is often an add-on to public liability insurance.

-• Commercial buildings and contents insurance: This protects your premises and contents if they get damaged in an insurable event, usually: flood, theft or fire.
-Note, it doesn’t typically cover large quantities of stock or tools – those may need to be covered by additional policies.
+• Commercial buildings and business contents insurance: This protects your business premises and contents if they get damaged in an insurable event.
+These events typically include flood, theft or fire.
+It doesn’t typically cover large quantities of stock or tools – those may need to be covered by additional policies such as stock insurance or business equipment insurance.

-• Cyber-risk insurance: Protects your business in case your data is breached or you’re targeted by a cyber attack.
-A modern, but increasingly necessary add-on to business insurance.
+• Cyber risk insurance: Cyber insurance covers cyber security claims and protects your business if your data is breached by a cyber attack.
+It is a more modern but vital add-on to commercial insurance.

 Is business insurance worth it?

-It’s tempting to think bad things won’t happen, but it’s worth considering if you could afford to cover the cost of being sued, of rebuilding your premises, or even of replacing all your tools.
+It’s tempting to think bad things won’t happen.
+But it’s worth considering if you could afford to cover the legal expenses when being sued or rebuilding your premises or replacing essential tools.

-Having business insurance gives you the peace of mind that if the day comes when the worst happens, you’ll be covered.
-It also gives your business credibility, showing your clients and customers that you’re a professional, safe pair of hands.
-Having the right insurance shows your clients that if an accident were to happen, they can trust you to put it right.
+Having the right business insurance gives you the peace of mind that if the day comes when the worst happens, you’ll be covered.
+This is especially important in certain sectors, like logistics and removals, where there is high liability.
+Having the right insurance reassures your clients that if accidents occur, they can trust you to put it right.

 Compare business insurance quotes

-Ready to compare business insurance?
-Find prices and compare quotes for cheap business insurance in minutes with Quote Goat.
+Ready to start comparing business insurance costs?
+Find prices and compare the cheap business insurance quotes in minutes with Quote Goat.

-Offers financial protection in the event your business injures a member of the public or damages their property.
-This includes your clients and their property, which means some customers or clients might insist on public liability before they’ll work with you.
+This type of insurance offers financial protection in the event your business injures a member of the public or damages their property.
+This includes your clients and their property.
+This may lead to some customers or clients insisting on public liability before they work with you.
 Public liability insurance also covers injury and damage accidentally caused by one of your employees, but only if you have employers’ liability insurance.

-This one is a legal requirement if you employ one or more members of staff outside of your immediate family.
-It can help financially with the cost of compensation claims if your employees get ill or injured in the workplace.
-You’ll need to get employers’ liability insurance even if your members of staff are temporary or contractors.
+Employer's liability insurance is a legal requirement if you employ one or more members of staff outside of your immediate family.
+Employer's liability cover can help financially with the cost of compensation claims if your employees get ill or injured in the workplace.
+You’ll need to get employers’ liability insurance of at least £5 million, even if your members of staff are temporary or contractors.
 Without this insurance, you can be fined £2,500 every day you’re not insured.
-You must make sure you’re covered for at least £5 million.

-The great thing about business insurance today is that you can totally tailor the policy to meet your needs.
-There’s no one size fits all, so you needn’t pay for elements of cover that you know you’ll never need.
+When you get business insurance, you can tailor an insurance policy to meet your requirements.
+There’s no one size fits all, so you don’t pay for elements of cover that you’ll never need.

-Here are a few ways to help reduce the cost of your business insurance premium:
+Here are a few ways to help reduce the cost of your premium:

 1